mlamoure/Fing-Device-Watch/README.md

 	For iOS, there is a tutorial here: http://oit2.utk.edu/helpdesk/kb/entry/2099/

-	6. Create a copy of deviceWatch.conf.sample and name it deviceWatch.conf.
+	6. Create a copy of configuration.sample and name it configuration.json.
 Keep it in the same directory as deviceWatch.js.

-	7. Modify the new configuration file based on the instructions in the comments.
+	7. Modify the new configuration file based on the configuration documentation below.

 	8. Run manually via: sudo node deviceWatch.js